 - Explain or describe some key counselling/psychotherapy ideas, concepts or terms

-- Discuss and critically evaluate some contested issues related to counselling/psychotherapy
+- Discuss and critically evaluate some key and contested issues related to counselling/psychotherapy

-- Apply their understanding of the role and functioning of counselling to societal issues
+- Apply their understanding of the role and functioning of counselling in relation to some societal issues

-- Demonstrate a basic critical understanding of the contested nature of the purpose and process of different counselling modalities
+- Demonstrate a basic understanding of what type of differences distinguish one approach of counselling from another

 - Demonstrate an understanding of ethical principles and be able to apply these to ethical dilemmas

 - Reflect on some of the counselling and wellbeing related exercises that may be relevant and/or beneficial for their personal and/or potential future professional life